KimHyungSub/libxdisasm/README.md

 libxdisasm
 ==========

 libxdisasm is a simple and small library that allows disassembly of raw bytes.
-It currently supports x86, x86_64, arm, ppc and mips.
+It currently supports x86, x86_64, arm, ppc, mips, and the xtensa core ISA in little endian.
 It is meant to provide a quick way to disassemble a raw chunk of bytes.
 An example of a tool that uses libxdisasm is [xdisasm](http://github.com/acama/xdisasm).

 Build Instructions
 ------------------